maykar/custom-header/docs/intro/intro.md

 ### Features

-* Per user/device configs.
+- Per user/device configs
-* Every config item can be templated with Jinja.
+- Every config item can be templated with Jinja
-* Style and hide any element in the header.
+- Style and hide any element in the header
-* Dynamically style header elements based on entity states/attributes.
+- Dynamically style header elements based on entity states/attributes
-* Buttons can be hidden, made into custom or templated text, or be placed in the options menu.
+- Buttons can be hidden, made into custom or templated text, or be placed in the options menu
-* Compact mode, kiosk mode, and footer mode.
+- Compact mode, kiosk mode, and footer mode
-* Default/starting view.
+- Default/starting view
-* But wait, there's more...
+- But wait, there's more...